adibMosharrof/ProAssist/custom/docs/training/2-e2e_training_plan.md

 The DST and instructions will be added as text prompts.

-### Outputs
+### Input and Outputs

 #### DST

-The tsv file contains the DST with the timestamps.
+The json file contains the DST with the timestamps.

-Each line in the  tsv file represents a node.

 We can derive the ground truth state using the timestamps present.

-Each item in the DST will be a node.
-The DST is a 3-level tree, it will have steps, substeps and actions.

-The states will be: In Progress, Completed, Not Started
+Each item in the DST will be a node and will have a state which will be one of In Progress, Completed, Not Started.

-The model has to label the state of each node.

 The initial state of all nodes will be not started.

-Instead of updating at each time step, the model should make a decision at every time step whether it should update DST or not.
-Once it decides to update, it should output the new state.
+The model has to update the state of certain nodes when it decides to.

 The design is similar to the when to speak and response generation style updates.

+#### DST Update Decision

+It is a binary decision.

+#### DST Update

+The model outputs the updated states for the nodes it decides to update.
-Should update DST should be a binary decision.
+The output of this step should be a valid DST.

 #### Speaking Decision